phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     After running the command above, your terminal should look like this, which indicates a success in having the instance of the PostgreSQL database be seeded, as well as up and running.

+    ```bash
+    preseeded-postgres-db  | date and time here [1] LOG:  database system is ready to accept connections
     ```
-    ```

     #### Step 4: Verify Containers are Running

-    Open a separate terminal to check that both containers (preseeded-postgres-db and express app) started sucessfully.
+    Open a separate terminal to check that both containers (preseeded-postgres-db and express app) started successfully.

     ```
     docker ps